theballaam96/dk64-practice-rom/README.md

 ## Build Setup
 1. Create a folder called `/rom` in the root of the repo
-2. Place a vanilla US DK64 ROM in the `/rom` directory.
+2. Place a vanilla DK64 ROM in the `/rom` directory.
 You must source this yourself (this file must not be marked as read only)
 3. Through a command window, run `./build.bat {file_name}` in the root directory (eg. `./build.bat dk64.z64`)
 4. In the `/rom` directory, the developer version of the practice rom `dk64-practice-rom-dev.z64`.